-> They may or may not come to the point on their own where they accept Him as their Savior, but don’t take the chance that it may not happen.
+They may or may not come to the point on their own where they accept Him as their Savior, but don’t take the chance that it may not happen.

 Invite them to receive Jesus as their Savior.

-My oldest invited Jesus in his heart not too long ago.
+My oldest invited Jesus in his heart at the age of four.
 I can assure you that he has very little understanding of what that means, but it is a milestone.

 Every Sunday in Sunday School.
 But each time I did, it just made my faith that much stronger so that as a teenager I was not inclined to follow my peers.

 Calling your children to action is so important.
 Do it often, especially when they are young.